DeeJayElly/xo-project/README.txt

 On filters slide-nav, we have "Count of videos on the page" slider and when we trying to select more than 50 videos it shows error, please fix it.
 DONE - When we open the video on a separate page, filters button should be hidden.
 In case if passed wrong video id, the user should be redirected on a page with youtube videos list.
-Selected filters should be saved, so after we will refresh the page, filters should be the same as we chose before.
+DONE - Selected filters should be saved, so after we will refresh the page, filters should be the same as we chose before.

 Notes:
 * List of countries can be found in the app.config file